 Like many folktale traditions, many of these stories and legends have a healthy dose of humor but all of them have a moral lesson, whether it's obvious or subtle.
-(Note: titles and covers are affiliate links.)

 Jewish Folktale Picture Books

 This Caldecott winner is perfect for even the youngest kids.
 Based on the Yiddish song (the music is in the end notes), it is the story of ultimate frugality and practicality.
 As Joseph’s coat wears down, he turns it into a vest, a scarf, a tie, a button, until there is nothing left.
 Each page features a die-cut from the larger garment that hints to the next manifestation.
-Taback’s collage illustrations are simply divine with lots of little details in things like letters on the table, pictures on the wall and headlines in the newspapers.
+Taback’s collage illustrations are simply divine, with lots of little details to notice in things like letters on the table, pictures on the wall and headlines in the newspapers.
+Ages 3 and up.

-The Rooster Prince of Breslov.
+I love this Yiddish tale!
 A young prince gets everything he wants without having to work for it.
 One day he mysteriously sheds his clothes and starts acting like a rooster.
 Doctors are called in but no one can find the cure.
 However, an old man claims he can get the "prince ready to rule the land."
 Over the next few days, the old man lives with the boy, coming down to his level, relating to him in such a way as to expose the boy's compassionate side, nurturing his desire to perform mitzvoth.
-I loved this story because the lesson of learning self-worth by practicing compassion and learning the value of good deeds over material wealth is framed in an accessible story (a rooster boy does elicit a few laughs, too!) for kids.
+I loved this story because it turns a somewhat complex lesson of learning self-worth by practicing compassion and learning the value of good deeds over material wealth into a very accessible story (a rooster boy does elicit a few laughs, too!) for kids.
 Ages 4 and up.
 PJ Library has a discussion guide here.

-It Could Always Be Worse.
 There are several picture book versions of this Yiddish tale, but Zemach’s is my favorite.
 A poor man lives in an overcrowded house and the noise and activity is driving him crazy!
-So, he seeks out advice from the local rabbi.
-The rabbi, however, tells him to bring in the barn animals to his house, which turns the place into utter chaos.
+He seeks out advice from the local rabbi.
+The rabbi tells him to bring in the barn animals to his house, which turns the place into utter chaos.
 The illustrations are so much fun to sift through, with their funny little vignettes inside the house.
 When the farmer finally removes the excess animals and people from the house he declares everything to finally be peaceful — only… it is exactly as it was when he started out.
-My 5 year old, especially, found this irony to be particularly hilarious.
+Ages 4 and up.

 Shakespeare fans may recognize the similarity of this tale’s beginning with that of a certain epic tragedy.
 Fortunately, this tale has a happy ending.
 In Poland, a rabbi with three daughters asks them to describe how much they each love him.
 The youngest, Mireleh, tells him she loves her father the way “meat loves salt”, and in doing so gets herself banished by the foolish, foolish rabbi.
-Mireleh travels away from home, is given a magic stick (by the prophet Elijah, it turns out) and ends up married to a neighboring rabbi’s son and at their wedding banquet the meat is served without salt.
-This is a text heavy book, but the illustrations will keep lap sitters interested in the story.
+Mireleh travels away from home, is given a magic stick (by the prophet Elijah, it turns out) and ends up married to a neighboring rabbi’s son.
+At their wedding banquet the meat is served without salt.
+Ages 5 and up.

 Every month during the full moon, a host (twenty-nine, if we are being specific) of scary, ugly, mean witches torment and frighten a village with their cackles and shrieks, causing the chickens to lay cracked eggs and the cows to give sour milk.
 A rabbi takes note that the witches do not appear when it is raining.
 My sons, who had recently watched The Wizard of Oz, immediately understood the witches’ reluctance to get wet.
 The rabbi, apparently just as smart as my kids, lures the witches out in the rain, and — you guess it — they melt.
 It’s really quite a funny little story.
+Ages 5 and up.